 I’ll just eat lots of breast-milk cookies – that will help.

 FALSE – My friend made me some lovely cookies, based on this recipe here.
 But they just tasted nice.
 In fact, so nice, my colleagues munched their way through too.
+None of us made lots of milk though.
 A good diet, with plenty of water, fresh fruit and veg is all you need.

 Breastfeeding my baby whenever possible will keep my supply strong.

 TRUE – I am the only person ever to have done a night feed.
-It was a sacrifice I made and it wasn’t easy (my son doesn’t always sleep through) but it kept my supply strong.
+It was a sacrifice I made and it wasn’t easy (my son didn’t sleep through until a year old) but it kept my supply strong.
 Your breasts will never react to a pump in the same way as they do your baby – it’s all about emotion and endorphins.
 And love.
 Corny, but true.
 It’s hard, but trust me, it’s worth it.

 - Fed through the night when he needed it (I should warn you that some babies, when their mothers go back to work early, reverse cycle).

 - Feed him his breakfast (both boobs).

 - Express both boobs at around 11:00am-12:00pm, depending on how work goes – average around 10oz.
 His morning feed for the next day.

 - Express both boobs again at around 3:00pm – again 10oz.
 His afternoon feed for the next day.

 - Feed him when I get home from work – 5:30pm.